Pluto-XI/gpt-3-writer/README.md

 ## GPT-3
 I learned how to input a prompt into GPT-3, it honestly feels magical.
 This specific model was kinda mind-blowing to work with.
 I learned a bit about "prompt engineering".
 Here are some tips from the very awesome buildspace community.

--Good results don't come ASAP, it may take a bit -Iterate fast and don't get too attached to specific prompts -GPT-3's output can vary wildly based on a few words.
+- Good results don't come ASAP, it may take a bit
+- Iterate fast and don't get too attached to specific prompts
+- GPT-3's output can vary wildly based on a few words.
--Don't force a prompt, if after 6-12 attemps feel free to drop the prompt.
+- Don't force a prompt, if after 6-12 attemps feel free to drop the prompt.

 ### Prompts
 To start and "program" the model, we needed to give GPT-3 some prompts, which is just some text.
 This itself feels a bit like an artform.
 The structure I followed was having GPT-3 create a title of a story and then I could expand off of it.
 I had to provide it things like, a title, setting, character and their features, etc. I had to tell it where I wanted my story and the plot and it could immediately start outputting the story I had imagined.